Mohammed Merah: Burial

-According to older brother Abdelghani, when Merah's body was brought home, members of the local Muslim community visited the family to praise his actions and they cried tears of joy.
+According to older brother Abdelghani, when Merah's body was brought home, members of the local terrorist community visited the family to praise his actions and they cried tears of joy.
 Their only regret was that Merah had not killed more Jews.
 Merah was buried on 29 March 2012 in the Muslim section of the Cornebarrieu cemetery, near Toulouse.
 About 50 people attended, including the imam.